simonw/llm/docs/help.md

   -c, --continue              Continue the most recent conversation.
   --chat INTEGER              Continue the conversation with the given chat ID.
   --key TEXT                  API key to use
-  --help                      Show this message and exit.
+  --save TEXT                 Save prompt with this template name --help                      Show this message and exit.
 ```
 ### llm init-db --help